Mastersam07/mastersam07/README.md

 - ⚡ Fun fact: ...
 -->

-# Hi there! 👋 I'm Samuel Abada, a Senior Flutter Engineer
+# Hi there! 👋 I'm Samuel Abada, a Senior Flutter Engineer and a Google Developer Expert for Flutter and Dart

 I'm a highly skilled Mobile Engineer with 5 years of experience creating mobile apps for both Android and iOS platforms.
 I'm passionate about using technology to solve real-world problems and constantly exploring new ways to improve the user experience of the apps I build.